Grenfell Tower fire: Initial fire (00:50–01:15)

 After most of the firefighters entered the building, a bridgehead (internal base of operations) was set up on the second floor, connecting hoses to the dry riser.
-They first entered Flat 16 at 01:07.
+They first entered flat 16 at 01:07.
 It was a further seven minutes before they began tackling the kitchen blaze.
 At approximately 01:08, the fire began to penetrate the window frame.
-Within a few minutes, it was setting the surrounding cladding panels on fire.
-Observing this, the incident commander requested another two pumps and an aerial appliance at 01:13, which also triggered the dispatch of more senior officers, a fire investigation unit and two command vehicles.
-Another firefighter was asked to try to prevent it spreading with a water jet, though this jet could not reach higher than the fourth floor, and due to fears of causing a dangerous build-up of steam on the inside, it was not aimed directly at the window.
+Within a few minutes, the surrounding cladding panels had also caught on fire.
+Observing this, the incident commander requested another two pumps and an aerial appliance at 01:13, which triggered the dispatch of more senior officers, a fire investigation unit and two command vehicles.
+Crew manager (CM) Christopher Secrett at the floor 4 bridgehead and watch manager (WM) Michael Dowden outside had conducted a planning conversation around 01:06.
+Dowden had noticed the fire breaching the window and offered to spray it with a covering water jet but Secrett was fearful that the resulting steam would scald the two firefighters about to enter the flat.